danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

 WHERE UPPER(first_name)= UPPER('Leslie');
 ```

-Notice that the values in the database the values are sorted in upper case.
+Notice that the values in the database the values for *first_name* are sorted in upper case.
 As PostgreSQL is case sensitive by default, some developers might want to prefer to make sure they compare values in upper case or lower case all the time is the data they comparison they need to make is not case sensitive.

 Check the execution plan: